How could a web framework without programming ability be called framework?

 Add these to the schema and the source code file.

-Restart our server and request to /empty
+Restart our server and request to /empty.

 The output is blank since this is an empty response.